Thytu/ConvNet-CIFAR10/README.md

 ## TODO
 - [ ] Display a graph showing the evolution of the accuracy and loss
 - [ ] Use CML w/ dvc
+- [ ] Add torch profiler to the project
-- [ ] Use Optuna to find the best hyperparameters
+- [x] Use Optuna to find the best hyperparameters
 - [ ] Use MLFlow

 ## Contact